Emily-Ngahu/Coffee_distribution_dashboard/README.md

   ## Data cleaning
    1. Checked for missing values - there were nan values in the variety data type and processing type.
-      - All the nan values were replaced/filled with tje entry 'Other'.
+      - All the nan values were replaced/filled with the entry 'Other'.
    2. Checked for duplicates - there were no duplicates
    3. Checked for errors, and data types to ensure consistency and acuracy of the data.